 While Serato DJ Pro is an amazing piece of software it isn’t your only choice.
 The biggest competition comes from Native Instruments with their Traktor Pro 3 software.

-Native Instruments has a long history in the DJ game and is the primary choice for many DJ’s.
-It offers a clean and professional interface which is customizable to your preferred layout style.
-Waveforms are also displayed in colour and there are a couple of colour options allowing you to further customise your view.
+Native Instruments has a long history in the DJ game and is the primary choice for many DJs.
+It offers a clean and professional interface that is customizable to your preferred layout style.
+Waveforms are also displayed in color and there are a couple of color options allowing you to further customize your view.

 With the release of Traktor Pro 3 Native Instruments reworked their music analysis algorithm and it’s outstanding.
 While no DJ software ever gets it right 100% of the time this powerful piece of software is as close to perfection as it gets.